asaravia226/OsmoCalc/README.md

  2. The program will allocate this much space for these
 		b. editing capacity will be an option, e.g. "you are missing a chemical, go back to adjust ingredient count."

- 3. The user will be asked to enter the name of the  (1) ingredient name, (2) its molar mass, and (3) ion dissociation count
+ 3. The user will be asked to enter the name of the (1) ingredient (compund) and (2) its ion dissociation count.
+If you do not now ion dissociation count, you will have to research it on your own.
 		a. ingredient must be a common compound found in a typical buffer solution (e.g. HEPES, MgCl, etc.).
 			-if ingredient isn't found, the prompt will re-appear
 		b.
 User can see current list of ingredients --> e.g. "To see current list of ingredients, type and enter i"